selkies-project/selkies-gstreamer/README.md

 However, it might be that the parameters for the WebRTC interface, video encoders, RTSP, or other [GStreamer](https://gstreamer.freedesktop.org) plugins are not optimized enough.
 If you find that it is the case, we always welcome contributions.
 If your changes show noticeably better results in the same conditions, please make a [Pull Request](https://github.com/selkies-project/selkies-gstreamer/pulls), or tell us about the parameters in any channel that we can reach so that we can also test.

+### My touchpad does not move while pressing a key with the keyboard.

+This is a setting from the client operating system and will show the same behavior with other applications.
+In Windows, go to `Settings > Bluetooth & devices > Touchpad > Taps` to increase your touchpad sensitivity.
+In Linux or Mac, turn off the setting `Touchpad > Disable while typing`.

+### The web interface refuses to start up in the terminal after rebooting my computer or restarting my desktop in a standalone instance.

+This is because the desktop session starts as `root` when the user is not logged in.
+Next time, set up automatic login in the settings with the user you want to use.
+In order to use the web interface when this is not possible (or when you are using SSH or remote access), check `sudo systemctl status sddm` or `sudo systemctl status gdm3` (use your display session manager) and find the path next to the `-auth` argument.
+Set the environment variable `XAUTHORITY` to the path you found while running `selkies-gstreamer`.

 ### The HTML5 web interface loads and the signalling connection works, but the WebRTC connection fails and the remote desktop does not start.

 Please read [Using a TURN server](#using-a-turn-server).
 Make sure to also check that you enabled automatic login with your display manager, as the remote desktop cannot access the initial login screen after boot without login.
-If you created the TURN server or the example container inside a VPN-enabled environment or virtual machine and the WebRTC connection fails, then you may need to add the `SELKIES_TURN_HOST` environment variable to the VPN private IP of the TURN server host, such as `192.168.0.105`.
+If you created the TURN server or the example container inside a VPN-enabled environment or virtual machine and the WebRTC connection fails, then you may need to add the `SELKIES_TURN_HOST` environment variable to the VPN private IP of the TURN server host, such as `192.168.0.2`.

 ### I want to pass multiple screens within a server to another client using the WebRTC HTML5 web interface.